-Pictured: Winners of 2022 Diversity in Tech Awards in partnering with JP Morgan
+Pictured: Winners of 2022 Diversity in Tech Awards in partnership with JP Morgan

-Diversity, Equality and Inclusion (D,E&I) leaders gathered in the RDS Concert Hall, Dublin, on September 21st, 2022, for the annual Diversity in Tech Awards, in partnering with JP Morgan.
+Diversity, Equality and Inclusion (D,E&I) leaders gathered in the RDS Concert Hall, Dublin, on September 21st, 2022, for the annual Diversity in Tech Awards, in partnership with JP Morgan.

 The Diversity in Tech Awards returned to an in-person ceremony for the first time in three years to celebrate the best examples of diversity, equality and inclusion in the tech community.
 The Awards shine a light on organisations striving to create a more diverse & inclusive workplace.
 The event, which started out as the Women in Tech Awards, has grown into a programme celebrating all facets of diversity within the tech industry, includes 17 awards celebrating the industry’s achievements in this field.
 In recognising the broad efforts of promoting diversity in the workplace, the awards have been split into two category areas; Diversity in Tech and Women in Tech.